 For more information, see the VS Code documentation.

-Disable the Debug Console
+Hide the Debug Console panel

 If you know of more ways to make VS Code feel more familiar for ISE users, contribute to this doc.
 If there's a compatibility configuration you're looking for, but you can't find any way to enable it, open an issue and ask away!